-27. Financial management is concerned with financial capacity, sound budgetary processes and whether the control environment and internal controls are operating effectively.
-We will review, conclude and report
+29. Financial management is concerned with financial capacity, sound budgetary processes and whether the control environment and internal controls are operating effectively.
+We will review, conclude and report on:

-- whether the IJB has arrangements in place to ensure systems of internal control are operating effectively - whether the IJB can demonstrate the effectiveness of budgetary control system in communicating accurate and timely financial performance - how the IJB has assured itself that its financial capacity and skills are appropriate - whether the IJB has established appropriate and effective arrangements for the prevention and detection of fraud and corruption.
+- whether arrangements are in place to ensure systems of internal control are operating effectively - the effectiveness of budgetary control system in communicating accurate and timely financial performance can be demonstrated - how the EL IJB has assured itself that its financial capacity and skills are appropriate - whether there are appropriate and effective arrangements in place for the prevention and detection of fraud and corruption.